A few remarks on orthogonal polynomials

-\begin{definition} We will say that the moment problem is determinate if moment sequence $ \left\{ m_{n}\left( \alpha \right) \right\} _{n\geq 0}$ is defined by only one measure measure $\alpha .$ Otherwise we say that the moment problem is indeterminate. \end{definition}
+\begin{definition} We will say that the moment problem is determinate if there exists only one measure $\alpha $ that generates the moment sequence $\left\{ m_{n}\left( \alpha \right) \right\} _{n\geq 0}.$ Otherwise we say that the moment problem is indeterminate. \end{definition}